 Rob Salerno is a writer, actor, and journalist based in Los Angeles, California, and Toronto, Canada.
 His preoccupations as a writer include social justice and probing issues that polite people wouldn’t touch.

 As a theatre artist, Rob has been honored with several awards and distinctions, including nominations for Dora Awards for writing and acting.
 The Doras are like the Canadian equivalent of the Tony Awards, but on a much smaller scale (it’s a cash bar).
 He was once labelled a “theatrical rabble rouser” by The Globe and Mail‘s theatre critic.

 In Los Angeles, Rob is one of the producers of Mike Pence’s Big Queer Nightmare, a monthly sketch show at iO West spotlighting queer writers, actors, and comedians.

-Rob is the artistic director of Ten Foot Pole Theatre, a company dedicated to telling stories polite people wouldn’t touch.
+Rob is the artistic director of Ten Foot Pole Theatre, a Toronto-based theatre company dedicated to telling stories polite people wouldn’t touch.
 His original plays Balls, Big in Germany, Fucking Stephen Harper: How I Sexually Assaulted the 22nd Prime Minister of Canada and Saved Democracy, RAW, and First Day Back have played in more than thirty cities across Canada and around the world.

 Rob is always looking to collaborate on interesting projects as a writer or actor.
 If you are interested in working with him, feel free to get in touch.